 When it comes to securing your dream apartment your pet’s resume is just as important as your application.
 I know it sounds silly, but hey it’s 2017!
 Providing a pet resume along with your application demonstrates to a landlord that you take pet ownership seriously and will take full responsibility for your pet’s health, behavior, registrations and vaccinations.

 Landlords face risks every time they let complete strangers into their income property.
 They hope it doesn’t end up ruined or seriously damaged.
-And let’s face it, some pets increase the likelihood of this worst-case scenario.
+And let’s face it, some pets increase the likelihood.
 But as you and I know, not all pets pose an equal threat to their property.

 What to include in your Pet’s Resume: